-The element tableHandler defines the class implementing the worklist (implementing the interface com.groiss.wf.html.Worklist).
-We recommend to extend the class com.groiss.wf.html.WorklistAdapter.
+The element tableHandler defines the class implementing the interface com.groiss.wf.html.Worklist.
+We recommend to implement this interface.

 The type of the worklist (user worklist, role worklist, etc.) is specified within the element type, table 12.2 shows the possible values.
 You may specify almost any combinations of these types.
 The id attribute is used to refer to this worklist description from the API.